 We know how daunting going to University can be and we are here to help!

-The 'Transition to Uni' program, piloted at St Catherine’s in 2014, forms a key stream of the overall academic program.
-The transition program is designed to assist our first year at university residents to transition from high school to more self-directed study and active learning, key aspects necessary for successful university study.
+The 'Transition to Uni' program, forms a key pillar of the overall academic program.
+The program is designed to assist our first year at university residents to transition from high school to more self-directed study and active learning, key aspects necessary for successful university study.